 5. Behavioral and Social Attributes: Candidates and students must have the emotional health to fully use his/her intellectual ability, exercise good judgment, complete all responsibilities attendant to the diagnosis and care of patients.

 The practice of medicine requires physician assistant candidates and students be able to develop mature, sensitive, and effective relationships with patients and colleagues.
 To provide high quality patient care, physician assistant candidates and students must possess characteristics of adaptability, flexibility, and be able to function in the face of uncertainty.
 The healthcare environment requires candidates and students be able to tolerate physical and emotional stress and continue to function effectively and efficiently.
 He/she must have a high level of compassion for others, motivation to serve, integrity, and a consciousness of social values.
 Candidates and students must possess sufficient interpersonal skills to interact positively with people from all levels of society, all ethnic backgrounds, and all belief systems.

 Candidates for admission to the PA Program are encouraged to ask questions about the program’s technical standards for clarification and to determine whether they can meet the requirements with or without reasonable accommodation.
 Any information and inquiries about disabilities are handled in a confidential manner, to the extent possible within the accommodation process, and should be directed to the PA Program Director.

-The Physician Assistant Program faculty recognize its responsibility to present candidates and students for the P.A. degree who have the knowledge and skills to function in a broad variety of clinical situations and to render a wide spectrum of high quality patient care.
+The Physician Assistant Program faculty recognizes the responsibility to present candidates and students for the P.A. degree that have the knowledge and skills to function in a broad variety of clinical situations and to render a wide spectrum of high quality patient care.
 The responsibility for these technical standards is primarily placed on the P.A.
 Program Interview Committee to select entering P.A. students who will be the candidates for the P.A. degree.